 - Swimming Pool – Party

 Chloe recounts how another driver forced her off the road, leading her to lose control and crash into a ditch.
-She recalls the chilling sensation of a vertebra snapping – the last thing she ever physically felt.
+She recalls the chilling sensation of her vertebra snapping – the last thing she physically felt.
 The ensuing moments felt like a nightmare: waking up in a hospital bed with a body paralyzed from the neck down.
 As our conversation drifts to memories of a happier past, Chloe mentions feeling cold and suggests heading home.

 In this reality, Chloe’s demeanor has changed.
 She avoids cursing, drugs, alcohol, and cigarettes and is focused on her studies.
 She never even crossed paths with Rachel Amber.